justmarkham/DAT7/project/README.md

 Your project repository on GitHub should contain the following:

 * **Project paper:** any format (PDF, Markdown, etc.)
-* **Presentation slides:** any format (PDF, PowerPoint, Google Slides, etc.)
+* **Presentation slides:** any format except for Keynote (PDF, PowerPoint, Google Slides, IPython Notebook, etc.)
 * **Code:** commented Python scripts, and any other code you used in the project
 * **Visualizations:** integrated into your paper and/or slides
 * **Data:** data files in "raw" or "processed" format
 * **Data dictionary (aka "code book"):** description of each variable, including units

+##### Logistics and tips for success (similar to last time)

+* Please submit a link to your repository (with slides) by 6pm on the day you are presenting.
+* Regardless of which day you are presenting, your repository should also contain the other required project components by 6pm on the last day of class.
+* You will have exactly 12 minutes to present, followed by 2 minutes of questions.
+Practice your presentation and time yourself!
+* Your presentation should start with a recap of the key information from the previous presentation (including your project question), but you should spend the majority of your presentation discussing what has happened since then.
-While your project paper should focus on a technical audience, your presentation should be suitable for a non-technical audience.
-Focus on creating an engaging, clear, and informative presentation that tells the story of your project, rather than trying to include every last detail.
+* If your presentation is too long, focus it around the most interesting aspects of your project, rather than trying to include every last detail.

-Note: If it's not practical to include your entire dataset in your GitHub repository, you should link to your data source and provide a sample of the data.
-(GitHub has a [size limit](https://help.github.com/articles/what-is-my-disk-quota/) of 100 MB per file and 1 GB per repository.)
-If your data is private, you can either include an "anonymized" version of your data or create a private GitHub repository.
+* Tell your story in an engaging fashion.
+* You are welcome to invite your friends and family members to attend.